lmartinez2001/image-processing/README.md

 ## Contents

 The notebooks in this repository are organized by the image restoration method they implement.
 Each notebook contains a brief summary of the method, the implementation, and some discussion of the results.

-## Licence

-This project is licensed under the MIT License - see the LICENSE file for details.